Text Size

 Galatians 3:26-29

-For You are all children of God, through faith in Christ Jesus.
-For as many of You as were baptized into Christ have put on Christ.
-There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for You are all one in Christ Jesus.
+You are all sons of God through faith in Christ Jesus.
+For all of you who were baptized into Christ have clothed yourselves with Christ.
+There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.

 Jew-Gentile unity in Christ